How To Leverage Browser Caching To Minimize The Page Loading Time

 NOTE:- If you think about editing the codes present in the files then the expiring time shouldn’t be set for a long time.
 It is because if an old user would visit your website after the change then he/she won’t see the change because the browser has cached the old files and the time hasn’t expired.
 He/she would be able to see the change only after the time gets expired.

 The speed of your website should be great.
 You can reduce the page loading time by reducing the HTTP requests and by minifying.
-An another way has been defined in this post.
+Another way has been defined in this post.
 The browser caching WordPress to guide the user’s browser to remember the files of your website.

 There are many other ways to reduce the page loading time.
 You should focus on the code of your website and the images.
 Try to use the optimized images and remove the white spaces from the code.
 You won’t notice any change in the speed of your website, your users would experience it.